xw0413happy/Planning-Department-of-Lee-County-Transit/README.md

-# Probing Check GUI Desktop App
+# Web Page Design for Planning Department of Lee County Transit

-The app is basically analyzing *two separate files* to check over each other and generate a text document probe check report.
+The publich website I created is basically combining *two files - one is HTML, another is CSS*.
+Later I will work on JavaScript, PHP, and also embed jQuery library.
-The **purpose** of developing this app is to target which fixed route buses are not probed and which dates are their last time probing.
+The **purpose** of developing this web page is to provide a general combination of entire work output of Planning Department, to make the staff easier to reach the data.